Engee documentation

 Algorithms

-The EngeePhased.RangeDopplerResponse object generates a response as follows:
+An object EngeePhased.RangeDopplerResponse generates a response as follows:

-1. Processes the input signal in the fast time dimension using either a matched filter or a decode/FFT operation.
+1. Processes the input signal in a fast time measurement using either a matched filter or a decryption/FFT operation.

-2. Processes the input signal in the pulse measurement using an FFT.
-The decimation algorithm uses a 30th order FIR filter generated by fir1(30,1/R), where R is the value of the DecimationFactor property.
+2. Processes the input signal in pulse measurement using the FFT.
+The decimation algorithm uses a 30th order FIR filter generated by fir1(30,1/R), where R – the value of the DecimationFactor property.

-This system object supports single and double precision for input data, properties and arguments.
-If the input data x has single precision, then the output data will also have single precision.
-If the input data x has double precision, the output data will have double precision.
-The accuracy of the output data is independent of the accuracy of the properties and other arguments.
+This system object supports single and double precision for inputs, properties, and arguments.
+If the input data x is single precision, then the output data will be single precision.
+If the input data x has double precision, then the output data will have double precision.
+The accuracy of the output data does not depend on the accuracy of the properties and other arguments.